• Facebook

 • Wash the fish thoroughly and make sure there are no scale left on the the skin of the fish.

-• Add lemon juice to your fish and let it sit for 5 mins.
+• Add lemon juice to your fish and let it sit for 5 mins to 10 minutes.

-• Add all the remaining spices along with 1 tbsp of oil and coat all the fish pieces well.
+• Add all the remaining spices along with garlic ginger paste and coat all the fish pieces well.

-• Shallow fry the fish at medium flame until they turn golden brown.
+• Shallow fry the fish at medium heat, flipping halfway through, until they turn golden brown.
+Takes 6 to 8 minutes.

 Nutrition